-- In ProQuest's PsycARTICLES Advanced Search, you can specify the type of study you would like to search for using the "Methodology" box (scroll down a little to see it).
-Qualitative and quantitative are both options there, among many others.
+- In some databases, you can specify the type of study you would like to search for using advanced search options.